 Figure 2: Screenshot from a game session in SDM

 Figure 3: SDM simplified class diagram.
 Yellow classes represent generic classes showed in Figure 1.
+Blue classes represent SDM classes.

 These features are illustrated in Figure 3, which shows a simplified version of SDM’s class diagram focusing on the employee.
 Each employee is defined by his human attributes (adaptability, autodidact, human relations, logical reasoning, meticulous, negotiation, objectivity, organization, and patience), can have specializations categorized in three different types (with a total of 14 different specializations), and can be put for training in order to acquire new specializations.